ayush-rathore/task-cli/README.md

 Marked item as done.
 ```

-Attempting to mark a non-existed item as completed will display an error message.
+Attempting to mark a non-existed item as completed displays an error message.

 ```
 $ ./task done 5